Is There a Breast Mesh Lawsuit?

 • Revision Surgery or Implant Replacement: Supports weakened tissue and corrects implant malposition or “bottoming out” from previous procedures.

-These products were originally cleared for soft-tissue repair, not for use inside the delicate, dynamic breast environment, where motion, heat, and hormonal changes can affect how the material behaves and breaks down over time.
+These products were originally cleared for soft-tissue repair, not for use inside the delicate and dynamic breast environment.

 FDA Breast Mesh Warnings